 Maybe.
 I personally don’t like vacuums where you have to switch back and forth from vacuuming the floor to using the attachment hoses.
 For me, that’s a critical feature.
 If that wasn’t such an issue for me, then I would absolutely purchase this vacuum.
 The suction is exceptional and the brushroll clean feature is fantastic.
 No more pulling out strings of hair/fur.
 That feature in and of itself is worth it.
 And, I can honestly say my carpets have never been so clean.

-If you’re interested in purchasing the Eureka® Brushroll Clean™, it is exclusively sold at Walmart.
-Or, you can…
+If you’re interested in purchasing the Eureka® Brushroll Clean™, you can find it on Amazon!

 Recently the tags fell off of Dash’s collar!
 Not good.
 I had been using this tag connector to hold all of his tags and make switching in between collars easier.
 Since the tags managed to come off, I decided to start looking for a new one.
 I asked the manufacturer of LINKS IT® pet tag connector if they would be willing to send me a tag connector free of charge in exchange for an honest review.
 Here are the findings: